annaesvensson/yellow-help/1-en/troubleshooting.md

 ?
 ?
 The software update is not possible.
 This error message usually means that there is no internet connection or that the internet access is blocked on the web server.
 If you have a web server with SSH access, you can check the internet connection.
 Execute the command `curl -I https://datenstrom.se` on the web server.

-?
-Datenstrom Yellow stopped with fatal error
-?
-?
-The software has crashed.
-Activate the debug mode for more information.
-Very likely an extension is not working properly or is not up to date.
-As soon as the relevant extension has been updated, the problem should be resolved.
-Contact the webmaster if this error message is displayed continuously.

 ## Problems with your web server

 You need a web server that forwards HTTP requests to Datenstrom Yellow.
 It's best to contact your web hosting provider and have them check the configuration of your web server.
 The web server has to do three things.
 First it has to forward HTTP requests for non existing files/folders to the `yellow.php`.
 Second it has to block direct access to the `content` folder with an error page.
 Third it has to block direct access to the `system` folder with an error page.
 [See web server configurations](https://github.com/annaesvensson/yellow-help/blob/main/yellow-web-server-configurations.md).